 Schools in rural Honduras.

-Community members in ten towns across rural Honduras contributed to the construction of these schools.
+Community members in twelve towns across rural Honduras contributed to the construction of these schools.

 Students now have the opportunity for